JoseRoca/AfxNova/docs/Windows GUI /CWindow Class.md

 ## IsNonStable

-Returns true if the dialog is non stable; otherwise, false.
+Returns true if the `CWindow` is non stable; otherwise, false.

 ```
 FUNCTION IsNonStable () AS BOOLEAN